 Sharkey’s Bar and Grill

-Despite being slightly disappointed in my first spiedie, I decided to press on and try another one at Sharkey’s Bar and Grill on the western side of town.
+Despite being slightly disappointed in my first spiedie at the now closed Lupo S&S, I decided to press on and try another one at Sharkey’s Bar and Grill on the western side of town.

 In contrast to Lupo’s, Sharkey’s is best described as a dive bar with darker decor and both bar and table seating.